 The places where I lived all had a special connection to the ocean, Gothenburg, Brighton, Barcelona and Stockholm.
 And I don’t think I could live in a place where the ocean is not present.
 The ocean is something that is living, moving and changing and in high contrast to the robust and constant streets and buildings.

 After I started studying history and political science at University, travelling became intertwined with discovering new dimensions of a place.
 I wanted to learn why a country or city had developed in a certain way, why people act or vote in a certain way, why systems look different in different places.
-And for me, it always came down to assumptions about the world grounded in basic political and philosophical questions and affected by past experiences.
-And I think that is my burning point when thinking about policy, trying to understand the core and underlying assumption behind the reasoning that creates policy.
+I think this is the basis for my interest in policy and why policy is created.

 - RELOCAL (Resituating the local in cohesion and territorial development)